Open vs. Closed Adoption

 There can be downsides to open adoption.
-Many adoptive parents find the degree of openness to be a threat, fearing that the birthparents will intrude upon their lives after the adoption is over or even seek to have the child returned to them.
-Adoptive parents may worry that the child will experience confusion over who their "real" parents really are.
+Many adoptive parents find the degree of openness a threat.
+They may fear that the birthparents will intrude upon their lives after the adoption is over or even seek to have the child returned to them.
+Adoptive parents may worry that the child will experience confusion over who their "real" parents are.
+They may have concerns about the child's welfare and how the knowledge affects them.
+This can be particularly true when a child has been exposed to child abuse or neglect and is adopted out of foster care.
+Oftentimes, foster parents adopt a child placed with them.
+Human services or social services often provide follow-up services to adoptive families in these situations.
+Adoption services providers can continue to serve as a resource for the adoptive family even after finalizing the adoption.

 Open or Closed Adoption?
 Let an Attorney Help You Make the Right Choice

-Choosing an open or closed adoption is just one question among many that you'll face in the adoption process.
+Choosing an open or closed adoption is just one question you'll face in the adoption process.
 There are also important legal questions that will arise as you take on the custody and care of an adopted child.
 You will need sound legal advice.
-A skilled family law attorney experienced in adoption cases will be able to set your mind at ease and ensure a smooth adoption.
+A skilled family law attorney experienced with adoption law can set your mind at ease and ensure a smooth adoption and experience with the legal process.
+An adoption attorney will be familiar with your state laws concerning adoption options and procedures.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help